Our Mission

 METHODOLOGY

-THE HESHE AND HARRIET SEIF JEWISH LEARNING INITIATIVE ON CAMPUS (OU-JLIC) tailors its activities to the particular needs and culture of each local campus – accentuating the unique strengths and talents of the couple living and working there.
+THE JEWISH LEARNING INITIATIVE ON CAMPUS (JLIC) tailors its activities to the particular needs and culture of each local campus – accentuating the unique strengths and talents of the couple living and working there.
 As a result, key aspects of our program, may differ greatly from campus to campus.
-However, the target population, events and classes, and student/educator may differ, each OU-JLIC couple utilizes the same overall techniques and approach.
-There are five “hallmarks” of OU-JLIC’s educational methodology that are adapted and applied within each local campus’ unique context.
+However, the target population, events and classes, and student/educator may differ, each JLIC couple utilizes the same overall techniques and approach.
+There are five “hallmarks” of JLIC’s educational methodology that are adapted and applied within each local campus’ unique context.

 1. RELATIONSHIP BUILDING: